-UCW does not provide accommodation or accommodation booking services, but has compiled the information below to help you with your search.
+UCW does not provide accommodation or accommodation booking services, but we have created an accommodation brochure as well as compiled information below to help you with your search.

 There are several accommodation options available to you.
 Please read through the information to decide which one best meets your needs.
 The services listed are endorsed by many BC post-secondary institutions, including UCW, who maintain positive working relationships with service providers.
 If you have any questions please email Student Services at email@example.com.

 Prefer to live with a family who will help you settle into your new life in Vancouver?
 Homestay will give you the opportunity to practice your English skills and learn about Canadian culture.

 Looking to find a home on your own?

 Rent Hello connects renters with landlords or help individuals find roommates in Vancouver: http://www.ucanwest.renthello.com/

 Mainstreet owns and/or manages accommodation properties in British Columbia and Alberta: http://mainst.biz/

 Enjoy living with others?
 With shared accommodation you may have your own room or share a room with another person.
 These accommodations come furnished and many include internet and cleaning services.

 Global Education City (GEC) is a shared accommodation provider specializing in student housing.

 Vanmates is a shared accommodation provider specializing in student housing.